 The Flag of Scotland is the Saltire: the white diagonal cross of Scotland's patron saint, St Andrew, on a blue field.
-It is one of the oldest flags in the world, dating back, according to the version of the story you believe, to 832, or to 815, or to 761.
+It is one of the oldest flags in the world, dating back, according to the version of the story you believe, to 832 or further, perhaps to 761.

 According to the most popular version of the legend, a joint force of Picts and Scots under King Angus (or Óengus) of The Picts met a Northumbrian army of Angles under King Athelstan at a location near Athelstaneford, four miles north east of Haddington, in East Lothian, in 832.
 The Picts and Scots were heavily outnumbered, and the night before the battle, King Angus prayed for victory.
 It is said that during the night St Andrew appeared to Angus in a dream and promised him the victory he had prayed for.